Brunei dollar: History of banknotes used in Brunei

 The Straits dollar was introduced in Brunei in 1906.
 It was later replaced by the Malayan dollar which was introduced to British colonies and Brunei in 1939.
 It replaced the Straits dollar at par with a 1:1 exchange rate.
-The Malayan dollar was issued by the Board of Commissioners of Currency in Malaya.
+The Malayan dollar was issued by the Board of Commissioners of Currency, Malaya.
 The board stopped issuing the Malayan dollar during the Japanese invasion during World War II.
 The Malayan dollar had the portrait of King George VI in front of the note.

-In 1952, the board was renamed the Board of Commissioners of Malaya and British Borneo.
+In 1952, the board was renamed the Board of Commissioners of Currency, Malaya and British Borneo.
 The board then began to issue notes to Malaya, Singapore, Sarawak, British North Borneo, and Brunei in 1953.
 This was known as the Malaya and British Borneo dollar.

 In 1967, the Malaya and British Borneo dollar was replaced by three new currencies: the Malaysian dollar, Singapore dollar and the Brunei dollar, all at par.
+The Interchangeability Agreement which the three countries adhered to as original members of the currency union meant the Brunei dollar was exchangeable at par with the Singapore dollar and Malaysian dollar.
+This ended on 8 May 1973, when the Malaysian government withdrew from the agreement.

 The Singapore dollar is still interchangeable with the Brunei dollar today.

 Coins

 In 1967, coins were introduced in denominations of 1, 5, 10, 20 and 50 cents.
 Except for the bronze 1 cent, the coins were struck in cupro-nickel.

 In 1986, copper-clad steel replaced bronze.
 Later, in 2008, the 1 cent coins switched compositions to brass.

 Banknotes

 On 12 June 1967, the government (Kerajaan Brunei) introduced notes in denominations of 1, 5, 10, 50 and 100 dollars.
-Notes for 500 and 1000 dollars followed in 1979.
-In 1989, the title on the paper money was changed to Negara Brunei Darussalam, the official name of the country, and the Malay term for “State of Brunei, Abode of Peace.”
+Notes for 500 and 1,000 dollars followed in 1979.
+In 1989, the title on the paper money was changed to Negara Brunei Darussalam, the official name of the country, and the Malay term for "State of Brunei, Abode of Peace".
 10,000 dollar notes were introduced the same year.
 All notes bear the denomination in Malay (in both Rumi and Jawi) and in English.
 The English denomination appeared on the obverse below the denomination in Malay on the earlier series, but now appears on the reverse together with the Jawi.

 Five series of notes have been issued.
 The colours of $1, $5, and $10 notes have been the same for all the series of banknotes.